Vyral/jorge-gonzalez/_posts/2020-02-17-what-you-need-to-know-about-homestead-exemptions.md

 How much does it save on your property taxes?
 The homestead exemption is always worth $50,000, so if your home’s assessed value is $300,000, you’d only be taxed for $250,000.
 Depending on your municipality within the county, that could be a substantial amount since you’re carrying that exemption for however long you stay in the house.&nbsp;

 In some situations, it’s a prerequisite for people to apply for additional exemptions.
 If you’re a widower with a homestead exemption, you’ll be eligible for additional benefits, as is also the case for blind people and disabled veterans.

-There are all kinds of exemptions you can qualify for, so if you’d like to know more, use the following links:
+There are all kinds of exemptions you can qualify for, so if you’d like to know more, use the following links to file for your homestead exemption:

 * [Miami-Dade County](https://www.miamidade.gov/Apps/PA/PAOnlineTools/AutoOnlineFile/ExemptionOnlineMainMenu.aspx){: target="_blank"}
 * [Broward County](https://bcpasecure.net/homesteadonline/web/index.aspx){: target="_blank"}